Remix-Design/RemixIcon/README.md

 ### Icon Search Keywords

 We use [`tags.json`](https://github.com/Remix-Design/remixicon/blob/master/tags.json) file to manage the search keywords of our [website](https://remixicon.com).
 But at the moment, we don't have a good automatic method to complete the keywords for each icon.
 So we hope you can help us to improve the `tags.json` file by creating [issues](https://github.com/Remix-Design/remixicon/issues), sending emails or "pull request" of tags.json file to make the search engine better.
+Especially when one of our icons matches your scene but you don't find the icon with your keywords.

 ## Sub-projects
 [RemixIcon-Slides](https://github.com/Remix-Design/RemixIcon-Slides) PowerPoint and Keynote verison of Remix Icon.